How Are Porn And Performance Anxiety Related?

 Reach out for professional support

-Online therapy shows promise in supporting men with performance anxiety or dependency on pornography.
+Online therapy shows promise in supporting men with performance anxiety or who compulsively watch pornography.
 One popular treatment approach called cognitive-behavioral therapy (CBT) has been found to be as effective when administered online as in person.
-According to the study, the more sessions a person can attend, the more significant their improvements may be.
-CBT and motivational interviewing, when delivered online, prove effective in helping therapy participants achieve desired behavior modifications, including reductions in internet-based compulsive behaviors and dependency
+According to the research, the more therapy sessions a person can attend, the more significant their improvements may be.
+When delivered online, CBT and another popular therapeutic technique, motivational interviewing, can be effective in helping therapy participants achieve desired behavior modifications, including reductions in internet-based compulsive behaviors and dependency.

 Takeaway

-Performance anxiety can have many causes; some people experience it due to porn consumption.
-These individuals may feel shame after consuming pornography.
+Sexual performance anxiety can have many causes, including consumption of pornography.
+Some people may feel shame after watching porn, which can heighten sex-related concerns.
 If you're living with this challenge, consider contacting an individual or couples therapist for further guidance and support.

 Seeking to improve your mental health?